 3) this energy is also transformed into mechanical every via the displacement of the air inside of the bowl

-4) any of the above mechanical energy that is transferred to the bowl and frame/parts (coupling) won’t get used by the head and the internal air modes to generate and sustain the audio signal.
-The vibrating head is where the only viable “pitch” portion of the sound is generated.
+4) any of the above mechanical energy that is transferred to the bowl and frame/parts/floor (coupling) won’t get used by the head and the internal air modes to generate and sustain the pitch producing audio signal.
+The vibrating head is where the only viable pitch portion of the sound is generated.

-In essence, how much of the overall energy that is transferred or coupled to the bowl and frame in turn affects how much of the overall energy will then be available to influence the internal air modes that support the vibrations of the head.
+In essence, how much of the overall energy that is transferred or coupled to the bowl, frame or floor in turn affects how much of the overall energy will then be available to influence the internal air modes that support the vibrations of the head.
 “It is suspected that resonances of distinct parts of the instrument stand can convert vibration energy into heat which, in consequence, is no longer available to the generation of sound.”
 Fleisher & Fastl

 Early to mid twentieth century timpani produced by Dresdner Apparatebau (makers: Jähne & Boruvka and Spenke & Metzl) are often characterized as having this sound trait because of their (somewhat inconsistent) thin, lead washed “red leopard” bowls and very round lip (bearing edge).
 Not a lot of resonance or sustain from the player’s perspective, but exceptional pitch, articulation and blend from the listener’s perspective.
 The combination of the thin copper (<.820 mm) and the heavy lead content of the wash tends to absorb the energy from the internal displaced air and vibrating head (usually calf heads) more than do thicker untreated bowls.
 It was perhaps a design of economy, rather than one of acoustics, but none the less, it has become a coveted sound among many timpanists today.